The best country Christmas cards for sporting festive cheer - The Field

 The Air Ambulance Service

 There are few charities closer to the hearts of sporting sorts than the Air Ambulance Service.
-There are 10 Christmas cards available this year, including one for the Children’s Air Ambulance Charity.
-All profits will go towards their vital, life-saving work, reacting quickly and efficiently to emergencies.
-Cards come in packs of 10 with the greeting ‘With best wishes for Christmas and the New Year’.
+There are 12 Christmas cards available this year.
+Profits will go towards their vital, life-saving work, reacting quickly and efficiently to emergencies.
+Cards come in packs of 10, and there is availability to buy a pack of 10 featuring two different designs.

 Price: prices start at £2.95 for a pack of 10